CloudCompare/CloudComPy/doc/UseLinuxCondaBinary.md

 cd  <path install>/doc/PythonAPI_test
 ```

-To execute all the tests (about two minutes):
+To execute all the tests (takes about three minutes, creates about 1.3GB of data files):

 ```
 ctest